jjmchew/jjmchew.github.io/LS171/04-spotQues.md

 31
 Give an overview of the Link/Data Layer

 - The Link/Data layer is the layer that references the physical media like cables that data travels over.
-The primary protocol we are concerned with at this layer is Ethernet which defines a PDU called a Frame which includes the MAC address of the source and destination computers.
-Frames which travel along Ethernet cables are separated by an "inter-frame gap" which for 100 Mbps ethernet is typically around ==0.96 ms==.
+The primary protocol we are concerned with at this layer is Ethernet which defines a PDU called a Frame which includes the MAC address of the source and destination device.
+Frames which travel along Ethernet cables are separated by an "inter-frame gap" which for 100 Mbps ethernet is typically around 0.96 **micro**seconds.

 ---